 Be sure to SHARE your album with family members.
 The two most common share options are sharing a link through email, or copying the link and sending in a messaging app or via email.
-With that album link, they will have access to the album, even without having to log into FamilySearch.
+With that album link, they will have access to the album containing any items that you have assigned to it.
+They do not even have to log into FamilySearch to see the album.

 Use the various menu bar filter tools along the top to filter the type of content you want displayed in the content area.
 You may want to only see photos, or stories, or audio, etc in the content area.

 There are options available that are initially hidden until you hover over the content images.
 A small circle will appear in the right upper corner that allows you to select the content you want.
 Once you have selected at least one item, a blue menu bar appears above the content area with an "Actions" dropdown button on the left side.

 Options available after clicking on the blue Actions link are noted to the right.